 Titanium - Racing Mainsail

-The PET film is a key element to this sandwich: at only 1.3 micrometers thick, this material is incredibly tough; PET is most familiar for its use in plastic bottles and in some paper currencies; try tearing either of these apart.
-Sunlight and heat up to 50°C/120°F does nothing to PET, not even making it shrink like many similar materials.
+The PET film is key a Titanium sail’s lamination “sandwich.”
+At only 1.3 micrometers thick, this material is incredibly tough.
+PET is most familiar for its use in plastic bottles and in some paper currencies; try tearing either of these apart and you’ll see how tough PET is.
+Further, sunlight and heat (up to 50°C/120°F) do nothing to PET, not even making it shrink like many similar materials.

-The film-yarn-film layers are placed onto a variable geometry thermoform in which the sail is UV and heat bonded into one piece at 1 bar pressure under vacuum.
-The copolymer melts around the carbon fibers resulting in a whole that becomes substantially stronger than the sum of its parts.
+The inner sides of the PET skins are tacky from their copolymer coating.
+As the yarns are applied, this stickiness holds them in place on the skin’s surface until the final lamination has been completed.
+The skin-yarn-skin “sandwich” is then placed onto a variable geometry thermoform “oven” in which the sail is UV and heat bonded under 1 bar of vacuum pressure to form a one-piece sail.
+The copolymer melts around the carbon fibers resulting in a new single-layer structure (the sail) that is substantially stronger than the sum of its parts.

-Yes, there are seams in a Titanium sail, but they are there simply to shape the film layers.
-Unlike most high tech sails in which structural yarns only run the width of an individual panel, a Titanium sail’s continuous yarns eliminate seam loads, load-induced seam distortion, wrinkles, or worse yet, seam failure.
-Titanium sails are smooth and wrinkle free.
+Yes, there are seams in a Titanium sail, but they are there simply to shape the film layers and not to provide any structural strength.
+Unlike most high-tech sails in which structural yarns only run the width of an individual panel, a Titanium sail’s corner-to-corner, continuous yarns eliminate seam loads, load-induced seam distortion, wrinkles, or worse yet, seam failure.
+Titanium sails come out of the bag smooth and wrinkle free and stay that way.